Liquid Environmental Solutions Board of Directors

 Mr. Bidelspach joined Liquid Environmental Solutions when the company acquired Resource Recovery Techniques of Arizona (RRTA) in 2005, and is responsible for the development of new branches and plants.
 Prior to the acquisition, Mr. Bidelspach was co-founder and President of RRTA, which owned and operated a state of the art treatment facility for non-hazardous liquid waste.
 Prior to RRTA, Mr. Bidelspach was Vice President of Sales and Marketing for Allwaste Recovery Systems, Inc. (ARS) based in Atlanta, GA.
 ARS owned and operated four non-hazardous liquid waste treatment facilities and a fleet of vacuum trucks that provided environmental services throughout the southern United States.
 From 1985 to 1990, Mr. Bidelspach was Vice-President of National Waste Companies.
 Based in Dallas, National Waste was a leader in the private treatment of non-hazardous liquid waste and provided transportation services to over 5,000 customers throughout Texas.
 Mr. Bidelspach has over 20 years experience in all aspects of liquid waste management including transportation, compliance and final treatment.
 Throughout his career Mr. Bidelspach has been active in many trade associations and served on the board of the Dallas Restaurant Association.
 Mr. Bidelspach’s education includes a B.A. in Urban Planning and Regional Development from Bloomsburg University located in Bloomsburg, Pennsylvania.

-Gene Cookson, Chief Operating Officer
+Gene Cookson, President and Chief Operating Officer

 Mr. Cookson’s focus and responsibilities include the sales and operational oversight of the Company.
 Prior to LES, Mr. Cookson joined the SWS Environmental Services, private equity owned firm, in January of 2009 as Company President.
 He was responsible for all aspects of the business including corporate departments such as finance, human resources, information technology, legal, proposal development and waste services.
 In addition Mr. Cookson’s responsibilities included sales and operational oversight of the field service and remedial technologies business units.
 Mr. Cookson worked for Clean Harbors Environmental Services (NYSE: CLH), for nearly twenty years, where he held various Executive Management positions including SRVP of Sales and Operations, Chief Operating Officer, President of the Site Services Business Unit, and EVP of Business Line Management.
 He was an Executive Staff Member and the Executive Manager who attended Board of Director meetings for nearly fifteen years.
 Mr. Cookson holds a Bachelor’s of Science Degree from the University of New Hampshire and a Master’s Degree from Northeastern University in Civil/Environmental Engineering.
 In 2009, he attended and received certification at the Harvard Business School Advanced Management Program (AMP176).